dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/image-data.md

 ### GetBytesLength

-It is used to get the length of the image byte array.
+Gets the length of the image byte array.

 ```cpp
 int GetBytesLength() const